dylanmei/sscat/README.md

 - upload a template
 - delete a template
+- launch a cloud app

 Todo:

 - describe a template
+- compile a template
-- launch a cloud app
+- describe a cloud app
 - delete a cloud app

 ## build